christian-monch/dump-things-server/README.md

 - `--export-tree`: export all data in `<storage root>` as file tree at the given path.
 The tree confirms to the [dumpthings-specification](https://concepts.datalad.org/dump-things/).

-- `--error-mode`: if set, the service will run even if an error prevents it from starting properly.
-It will report that it executes in error mode on every request.
-This can be useful if the service is deployed automatically and no other monitoring method is available.

 - `--root-path`: set the ASGI `root_path` for applications sub-mounted below a given URL path.